• Skip to primary navigation

 Why did my brownies sink in the middle?

 If your brownies sunk in the middle after removing from the oven, it sounds like they weren't done baking.
 To prevent sinking, test the center of your brownies with a toothpick.
 If it comes out with wet batter, they're not done yet.
-Keep baking until the toothpick comes out clean or with crumbs.
+Keep baking until the toothpick comes out with moist crumbs and the top looks set all the way across.

 What makes brownies fudgy?